minthcm/minthcm/README.md

 ## Installation 🧩

-The installation process is described on a official wiki [link](https://wiki.minthcm.org/index.php?title=Process:Installation_guide).
+The installation process is described on our [official wiki](https://wiki.minthcm.org/index.php?title=Process:Installation_guide).

 ## Community and Contributions 🤝